-Data integration is more challenging than it first appears, because for most organizations the future involves a hybrid of various on-premises systems and the cloud.
-Existing on-premises platforms deliver reliability and performance for business continuity.
-New cloud services offer a compelling value proposition for innovative applications and on-demand elastic infrastructure.
+For most organizations, achieving digital transformation involves a hybrid of on-premises systems and the cloud.
+You need both: Existing on-premises platforms deliver reliability and performance for business continuity, while cloud services offer a compelling value proposition for innovative applications and on-demand elastic infrastructure.

-For these two very different worlds to work together, you need a data integration solution that keeps your cloud data in sync with your mainframe or legacy systems of record, using minimal resources.
-The best approach enables you to easily move, sync and replicate data between on-premises infrastructure and the cloud, so you can make the most of your data wherever it resides, no matter which application needs it.
+In other words, you need a data integration solution that keeps your cloud data in sync with your mainframe or legacy systems of record, using minimal resources.
+The best approach enables you to easily move, sync and replicate data between on-premises infrastructure and the cloud, so you can make the most of your data wherever it resides, no matter which application or tool needs it.

 Cloud and legacy, working together

-While cloud applications and databases grow by leaps and bounds, organizations find compelling reasons to keep their on-premises systems.
+The value in legacy: While cloud applications and databases grow by leaps and bounds, your organization and others will have compelling reasons to keep on-premises systems.
 Between 40–80% of enterprise data either resides or originates on the mainframe, and some 70% of the Fortune 500 use mainframes for core business operations.
 These systems offer fast, reliable performance, with decades of investment in unique business logic.
 It’s hard to overstate the value of business continuity and trusted security.

-Integration – the ability to move, sync and replicate data from your diverse range of systems – is the secret to for a seamless connection across legacy data sources, relational databases, big data and the cloud.
+Data integration is the ability to move, sync and replicate data from your diverse range of systems – is the secret to a seamless connection across legacy data sources, relational databases, big data and the cloud.
 It’s how you can gain the analytics benefits of moving your data warehouse to the cloud while keeping your diverse data sources in sync.

-The right integration strategy is a critical component of an AI-ready, data-centric organization.
+Hybrid data movement: The right integration strategy is a critical component of an AI-ready, data-centric organization.
 In a seamless hybrid world, you can push data from on-premises operations up to the cloud to generate insights that lead to better customer services and greater innovation.
-And, you can pull data from applications in the cloud to update your on-premises systems of record.
+And you can pull data from applications in the cloud to update your on-premises systems of record.

 Consider the needs behind moving data from the mainframe to a cloud data warehouse or data lake.
 Data lakes such as Snowflake are valuable for efficient consolidation, access and reporting, as well as the cloud’s ever-growing BI and analytics capabilities.
 When data originates from your on-premises systems of record, you need to ensure your data in the cloud is reliable and up to date without compromising your source systems’ uptime and performance.
 This means replicating your enterprise data from virtually any source to the cloud, and in some cases only capturing changes from data sources so you’re not using resources to update static information.

-The other direction is moving data from cloud to the mainframe.
+Then look at the other direction – moving data from cloud to the mainframe.
 When your organization adopts a new cloud application, you need to move the data from the application to the mainframe database, which is your system of record.
-Or in the case of mainframe modernization, you might choose to replace one module of a mainframe application with a new cloud application.
+Or, in the case of mainframe modernization, you might choose to replace one module of a mainframe application with a new cloud application.
 The mainframe will require data from that cloud application to continue to function as your system of record with accurate, complete data.

 With the power of efficient data movement, real-time data replication and near real-time synchronization, your enterprise and cloud systems can work together seamlessly.
 We look forward to helping you combine the strengths of your legacy and innovation on the cloud to build a hybrid future that works.